is an entrepreneur a leader?

 A leader is someone who, despite fear or doubt, courageously decides to go first and invites others to come along with them.

 I know leadership has kinda turned into a buzzword in the online business world.
-I also know you might not consider yourself a leader because you’re humble.
-Love that about you, [FIRST NAME GOES HERE] – however, as always, brand strategy with asia dore is a humble-free zone.
+I also know that despite being an entrepreneur, you might not consider yourself a leader because you’re humble.
+Love that about you – however, as always, brand strategy with asia dore is a humble-free zone.
 We absolutely MUST tap into your strengths in order to figure out what makes you unique!

 Because here’s the goddamn truth: I know you’re not out here owning a business, being an entrepreneur, or building a personal brand for your career only because you want to make money.